CiscoTestAutomation/pyats/docs/topology/schema.rst

                             # to apis such as connect(), start_pool(), etc.
                             # (default: None - let the connection class decide)
                             # (optional)
+                    fallback_credentials: # list of the fallback credentials to be used for
+                                          # the connections in the testbed.(optional)

                     connections: # a list of subconnections for a multi-console
                                  # device.